An Adaptive Cubic Regularisation Algorithm Based on Interior-Point Methods for Optimization with General Inequality

 The rule in Step 4 of ARCBIP is to determine the new slack variable.
-We demonstrate that the new slack variable ensures that the steps between two successive iterations are still governed by $ \sigma_k $. \begin{lemma} Supposing that the assumptions (A2)-(A3) hold.
-Then, for all $ k \geq 1 $
+We demonstrate that the new slack variable ensures that the steps between two successive iterations are still governed by $ \sigma_k $. \begin{lemma} Supposing that the assumptions (AS2)-(AS3) hold.
+Then, for all $k >0$

 where $ \gamma_{xy} $ is a positive constant. \end{lemma}